dkrajzew/db2qthelp/docs/legal.md

 **db2qthelp** is validated using Python's [pytest](https://docs.pytest.org/) and [coverage](https://coverage.readthedocs.io/) packages and the coverage is tracked on [coveralls](https://coveralls.io/).
 Thank you!

 **db2qthelp** uses [mkdocs](https://www.mkdocs.org/) together with the [material extension](https://squidfunk.github.io/mkdocs-material/) for documentation.
 I like mkdocs very much.
 Thank you!

+I like the possibility to write user documentation using [DocBook](https://docbook.org/).
+Thank you.
+In addition, best regards and big thanks go to [Igor Zlatkovic](https://www.zlatkovic.com/) for supporting Windows binaries of [xsltproc](https://gitlab.gnome.org/GNOME/libxslt).